LL-Pengfei/CS1010-AY1819S1-Personal/docs/05-first-c.md

 Let's change the program slightly, so that instead of computing the square of the hypotenuse, we compute the hypotenuse itself.
 Recall that we said C provides a bunch of predefined functions, include `sqrt`, which computes the square root of a given number.
 Since a square root of a number is not necessarily an integer, we need to use a variable with a type that can store a real number.

 To represent real numbers, we commonly use the type `float` (which is short for a floating point number -- named so due to how a real number is represented in bits).
 A `float` type can store 32 bits.
 To double the precision (64 bits), we can use the type `double`.
-A `long double` type can store either 80-bits or 128-bits, depending on implementation.
+A `long double` type can store either 80-bits or 128-bits, depending on the implementation.

 But which one does `sqrt` returns?
 To find out the exact _specification_ of a pre-defined function, we can consult the manual (or `man` for short) pages for the function.